adobe-type-tools/afdko/docs/OpenTypeFeatureFileSpecification.md

 #### 4.b.i. languagesystem

-In practice, most or all of the features in a font will be registered under the same set of language systems, and a particular feature's lookups will be identical across the language systems under which the feature is registered.
+In practice, most or all of the features in a font will be registered under the same set of language systems, and a particular feature’s lookups will be identical across the language systems under which the feature is registered.

 The `languagesystem` statement provides a simple directive to use in this case.